-The provision for credit losses decreased \$2.6 million due to a reduction in the number of tenants in default and a decrease in the number of tenants in bankruptcy proceedings compared to the second quarter of 2009.
+The (recovery of) provision for credit losses decreased \$2.4 million due to a reduction in the number of tenants in default and a decrease in the number of tenants in bankruptcy proceedings compared to the third quarter of 2009.
+We also had strong collections of receivables which we had previously established reserves for due to uncertainty of payment.